ABlizzard07/Applepie/ingredients.md

-Here are the ingredients for making apple pie:
+Here are the ingredients you need for making apple pie:

 For the dough you will need: